joe-parker-naber/brighthr-tech-task/readme.md

 As we are testing that the UI is behaving properly based on the correct data being present, we do not specifically care about the API response itself in this test, just that a request is made and that the application responds to correct data being returned and the user flow is correct and functional.
 This is however predicated on there being sufficient integration and unit tests closer to the code that assert that the APIs are functioning as expected (Contract testing is another avenue to explore)

+It is also worth calling out that the fact the test always uses the same user further exacerbates brittleness, particularly when running the tests in parallel, you can see this when you run the tests in the terminal without focussing on a single browser. again this issue is solved with the same steps as mentioned above, should there be a need to make the tests run in parallel then this would have to be resolved but is generally a non issue until the test suit grows and the number of specs is increased.

-at a basic level at the moment though, the brittleness is being handled and there should be little to no risk in this case due to the simple nature of the test.
+at a basic level at the moment though, the brittleness is being handled and there should be little risk in this case due to the simple nature of the test being run and there being no need to run in parallel at this time.

 ## Feedback and further discussion points